MicrosoftDocs/azure-ai-docs/articles/search/search-create-service-portal.md

 :::image type="content" source="media/search-create-service-portal/select-pricing-tier.png" lightbox="media/search-create-service-portal/select-pricing-tier.png" alt-text="Screenshot of Select a pricing tier page." border="true":::

 Search services created after April 3, 2024 have larger partitions and higher vector quotas at every billable tier.
+Free services that remain inactive for an extended period of time (many months) might be deleted to make room for other services.

 Remember, a pricing tier can't be changed once the service is created.
 If you need a higher or lower tier, you should re-create the service.